 RiverScape pays tribute to the works of native Dayton poet Paul Laurence Dunbar.
 Several of his poems are etched in stone at the top of the staircase at the west end of the park.

-Take a short walk over the pedestrian green bridge to Deeds Point to see a bronze statue of Wilbur and Orville Wright as well as an aviation timeline exhibit that serves as an ongoing reminder of the importance of the Wright Brothers and Dayton to aviation history.
+Visit Deeds Point to see a bronze statue of Wilbur and Orville Wright as well as an aviation timeline exhibit that serves as an ongoing reminder of the importance of the Wright Brothers and Dayton to aviation history.
 The park also has a monument — Dayton Peace Accord — that symbolizes the agreement for peace between Bosnia and Herzegovina struck in 1995.

 Grab your mittens, the kids, your sweetheart, your coworkers and your friends and hit the ice!
 Sheltered under the covered pavilion, the MetroParks Ice Rink offers an extended skating season from the Friday after Thanksgiving through February each year.